 …because it consistently works.
-There is no patch for the largest vulnerability of any network, which is an untrained user or even an experienced security professional who forgets, in the heat of the moment, to follow what they have been taught.
+There is no patch for an untrained user or even an experienced security professional who forgets, in the heat of the moment, to follow what they have been taught.

 Path of Least Resistance

-A malicious hacker knows he can spend hours, weeks, or even months trying to brute force his way to a password or make one phone call with the right pretext and perfect questions to get the same password and more in only a few minutes.
-An attacker can utilize dumpster diving, sift through open source information, talk to a disgruntled employee, or walk into a business as a delivery person in order to gain full access to a network.
+A malicious hacker knows it could take hours, weeks, or even months to successfully brute force his way into a network to steal credentials.
+However, with social engineering tactics, such as the right pretext and a phone call or email, those same credentials can be stolen in just a matter of minutes.
+An attacker might try to gain physical access to a company’s network computers as well.
+To accomplish this an attacker might impersonate a delivery man, construction worker, or tech support.
+Sifting through open source information, dumpster diving, or talking with a disgruntled employee, may yield information that is used to gain illegal access.
+Once the attacker is inside, a common USB thumb drive is all that’s needed to infect a computer, gaining access to the network.
 The role played by social engineering becomes greater as software products become more secure and harder to crack.
 In order to develop a plan to protect from such attacks you must understand what tactics a social engineer will use, how they will use them, and what methodology they will employ in their attack cycle.

 On The Rise

 Over the past several years, the incidents of social engineering tactics used in cases of fraud and data breaches have continued to increase.
 Reports released by industry leaders such as Agari, Symantec, and Verizon Enterprises indicate that social engineering tactics (phishing, vishing, and impersonation) are being used in conjunction with digital hacking methods to make attacks more effective and inevitability more profitable for the attackers.
 According to the 2017 Verizon Data Breach Report, 43% of all documented breaches involved social engineering attacks.

 Vishing Behind Hacker Stealing Millions From Virtual Currency Exchange Bithumb